 The Ohio Department of Education plans to submit an application to the U.S. Department of Education to extend its Elementary and Secondary Education Act (ESEA) flexibility waiver for an additional three years.
 The deadline to submit extension requests to the U.S. Department of Education is March 31, 2015.
 The department welcomes feedback on its current waiver.
 Please see Ohio’s ESEA flexibility waiver and U.S. Department of Education guidance for submitting an extension may be found below.
+Proposed draft is available for review.
 Email comments and suggestions to ESEAWaiver@education.ohio.gov.

 Districts are required to set aside 20% of Title I District Allocation funds to schools identified as Priority and Focus schools.
 Districts with Title 1- served schools identified as Alert, Low Performing or are in High, Medium or Low Support must also set aside 20 percent of the District Allocation funds for FY 13 only.